Why do we want a cinema?

 No, it would not.
 Surveys undertaken at three Picturehouse cinemas in Brixton, Greenwich and Clapham showed that the vast majority of cinema goers either walk or take public transport when they visit their local cinema and because screenings would be staggered people would not arrive and leave en masse unlike church services and music concerts where the majority of the congregation and audience would come from a distance and arrive and leave at the same time.

 But the building is owned by a church and has been refurbished?

-In June 2009, Kingsway International Christian Centre’s (KICC), which is a religious charity, speculatively purchased the building in a secret deal with Gala Bingo without the correct planning use, as a church for its Wimbledon congregation and its membership from Surrey, south-east and south-west London and Kent.
+In June 2009, Kingsway International Christian Centre’s (KICC), which is a religious charity, speculatively purchased the building (taking it out of leisure use for the first time in over eighty years) in a secret deal with Gala Bingo without the correct planning use, as a church for its Wimbledon congregation and its membership from Surrey, south-east and south-west London and Kent.
 It also wanted to relocate its Southern Regional Office function.